dilliram-code/Daily-Python-Practice/interview.md

 - The object must have both `__hash__()` and `__eq__()` methods defined properly.

 - Its hash value must stay the same forever.

+#### ❇️s What is a frozen set?
+- A frozenset in Python is an immutable version of a standard set.
+Like a regular set, it is an unordered collection of unique elements.
+However, once a frozenset is created, its elements cannot be added, removed, or modified.
+This immutability makes frozenset objects hashable.

+**Key Characteristics:**
+- `Immutable`: Elements cannot be changed after creation.
+- `Unique Elements`: Stores only distinct elements.
+- `Unordered`: Elements have no defined order.
+- `Hashable`: Can be used in contexts requiring hashable objects (e.g., dictionary keys, elements of other sets).

+**Where to Use frozenset:**
+- `Dictionary Keys`: Since frozenset objects are hashable, they can be used as keys in dictionaries, which is not possible with mutable set objects.